 Good Earth Green Hydrogen and Ammonia Project

-The project proponents are developing an integrated solar energy to hydrogen and ammonia project co-located at the Wathagar ginning facility near Moree in northern New South Wales.
+The project proponents are developing an integrated solar energy to green hydrogen and ammonia project located at Wathagar on the Sundown Pastoral Keytah property and adjacent to the Wathagar ginning facility near Moree in northern New South Wales.

 Main proponents: